liferay/liferay-docs/develop/tutorials/articles/210-application-security/06-service-access-policies.markdown

 services the user has permission to access when logged in: services that create, update, and delete calendar appointments, as well as those that can update user data or other system entities the user can access.
-Since the client doesn’t perform these operations, having access to them is a security risk if the mobile device is lost or stolen or the client app is compromised by an attacker.
+Since the client doesn't perform these operations, having access to them is a security risk if the mobile device is lost or stolen or the client app is compromised by an attacker.

 ## How Service Access Policies Work

-When a remote client issues a request to a web service, the request contains the user’s credentials or an authorization token.
+When a remote client issues a request to a web service, the request contains the user's credentials or an authorization token.
 An authentication module in @product@ recognizes the client based on the credentials/token and grants the appropriate service access policy to the request.
 The service access policy authorization layer then